-5.10.14 Learning aim withdrawal reason [For: Secondary, all-through and PRU]
+5.9.14 Learning aim withdrawal reason [For: Secondary, all-through and PRU / AP]

-A learning aim withdrawal reason is completed whenever a learning aim status of: '3' (the learner has withdrawn from the learning activities leading to the learning aim) is recorded.
+A learning aim withdrawal reason is completed whenever a learning aim status of: '3' (the learner has withdrawn from the learning activities leading to the learning aim) is recorded; this is the students who withdraw following the 6-week qualifying period.

-The reason which most closely matches the reason for the student leaving the course is selected from the list of options (see code set at section 8).
-If more than one reason applies the one which is considered to be the main driver for the withdrawal is selected.
+The reason that most closely matches the reason for the student leaving the course is selected from the list of options (see codeset at section 8).
+If more than one reason applies the one, which is considered to be the main driver for the withdrawal is selected.
 Unless a student has withdrawn from the learning aim prior to census day, the learning aim withdrawal reason is left blank.